alifa98/blog/_posts/2021-05-11-corona-product-in-graph-theory.markdown

 {% include image.html url="/contents/G_corona_H.png" caption="Final Step of Corona Product" %}

-The last figure is Corona Product of two graphs G and H
+The last figure is Corona Product of two graphs, G and H.

 You see??
 It looks like a Coronavirus.
-In fact corona means "something suggesting a crown" [^coronaDef] :)
+In fact, corona means "something suggesting a crown" [^coronaDef] :)

 The end.